helioshe4/Shorttrack-Results/README.md

 ## Description

 Shorttrack Results is a comprehensive web application for speed skating enthusiasts and athletes worldwide, built on the PERN stack.
 It offers a modern platform for exploring short track speed skating data, allowing users to search for skaters based on various filters.
 The application features side-by-side skater comparisons, tracks all-time and seasonal best data, and includes an admin feature for managing skater information.
-Leveraging Docker for easy deployment and data management, Shorttrack Results serves as a showcase project while providing a valuable resource for short track fans.
+Leveraging Docker for easy deployment and data management, Shorttrack Results serves as a showcase project while providing a valuable resource for shorttrack fans.

 ## Getting Started